 This model performs pretty well in the cheese potato department but leaves plenty of room for improvement.
 The shred is somewhat uniform but leaves some crumbly bits of cheese smooshed to the walls and lid, while the potatoes are left quite wet.
 On the other hand, carrots are easily chopped, mostly uniform, and left nice and crisp.

-This is where the Vitamix 12-Cup starts to impress us.
+This test is where the Vitamix 12-Cup starts to impress us.
 Similar to the shredding discs, it comes with a large and small slicing disc, both of which perform admirably.
 During this test, we slice up tomatoes, potatoes, and zucchinis.

 This model also slices potatoes and zucchinis well, but they both come out a little tapered.
-This isn't too big of a deal, but it is worth noting.
-We especially noticed tapering once we started using the plunger, as there is simply not as much control.
+This taper isn't too big of a deal, but it is worth noting.
+We especially noticed tapering once we started using the plunger, as there is not as much control.

 Generally speaking, the Vitamix 12-Cup is easy to clean.
 The whole thing, besides the base, is BPA Free & Dishwasher Safe.

 The blade is very easy to get a grip on and clean without much fear of getting cut while adjusting your grip, and the bowl separates from everything else, so there are no hard-to-reach spots unless you have especially large hands.
-The plunger has a small opening which can be difficult to get into, so a bottle brush will make the whole process a lot easier.
+The plunger has a small opening that can be difficult to get into, so a bottle brush will make the whole process a lot easier.

 — Hayley Thomas